RackEmApp/releasenotes/README.md

 This page displays the release note information for the RackEmApp Platform and the RackEmApp Mobile Application.
 To subscribe to changes in our release notes, you can watch [this GitHub Repository](https://github.com/RackEmApp/releasenotes).

 ---
+***Platform** - 8th May 2025*
+ - Altered get scouting report endpoint for performance reasons
+ - Add update round button for completed rounds
+ - Only show calendar dates for competition setup where either season is null, or season is not yet completed
+ - Match listing formatting updates

 ***Platform** - 7th May 2025*
  - Allow round settings to be altered even for completed rounds
  - Add player to players database if enetering online and not already in players database